-LOWER MANHATTAN STREET MANAGAEMENT PROGRAM--LMDC has allocated up to \$4,800,000 for a Street Management Program.
-Lower Manhattan is home to a street system designed to serve the needs of the 17th Century, with narrow roadways and sidewalks and limited cross town access.
+--LOWER MANHATTAN STREET MANAGAEMENT PROGRAM-- Lower Manhattan is home to a street system designed to serve the needs of the 17th Century, with narrow roadways and sidewalks and limited cross town access.
 This system must now serve the nation's third largest business district, a growing residential community, and the thousands of visitors to Lower Manhattan.
 With so many competing demands, the street system is overtaxed and must be analyzed as to how to best serve essential street users, such as pedestrians, transit, emergency vehicles and deliveries vital to businesses.
 To address these competing needs, a dynamic and innovative street management program has been identified, which will include traffic modeling, analysis of delivery options, parking and security design, real time data collection system.
-It will also develop a series of pilot programs to test various scenarios identified through intensive analysis in a previous phase. --PROGRAM OBJECTIVES -- Enhancing Lower Manhattan's street management capability has been identified as a priority by members of the Lower Manhattan community.
+It will also develop a series of pilot programs to test various scenarios identified through intensive analysis in a previous phase. --PROGRAM OBJECTIVES--Enhancing Lower Manhattan's street management capability has been identified as a priority by members of the Lower Manhattan community.
 The objective of this funding would be to further analyze, identify, and implement solutions to the various street management and traffic flow issues impacting pedestrians, transit, emergency vehicles and deliveries vital to businesses.
-LMDC funds would be used for projects that include, but are not limited to the following: (1)Traffic Model and Construction Coordination: Enhance the existing traffic model to incorporate pedestrian movements; (2) Delivery Options, Parking and Security Design: Investigate opportunities to address Lower Manhattan security needs, develop plan for delivery operations, and investigate new curbside management strategies; (3) Real Time Data Collection System: Assess real time data to monitor traffic and address traffic concerns as they develop; and (4) Implementation of Pilot Programs: Develop pilot programs based on the street management framework to measure their effectiveness in addressing a targeted problem --FEDERAL AND OTHER RESOURCES--LMDC proposes to allocate up to \$4,800,000 for a Lower Manhattan Street Management Program. -- TOTAL ESTIMATED COST -- The total estimated cost for this activity is up to \$4,800,000.
+LMDC funds would be used for projects that include, but are not limited to the following: (1)Traffic Model and Construction Coordination: Enhance the existing traffic model to incorporate pedestrian movements; (2) Delivery Options, Parking and Security Design: Investigate opportunities to address Lower Manhattan security needs, develop plan for delivery operations, and investigate new curbside management strategies; (3) Real Time Data Collection System: Assess real time data to monitor traffic and address traffic concerns as they develop; and (4) Implementation of Pilot Programs: Develop pilot programs based on the street management framework to measure their effectiveness in addressing a targeted problem. --ALLOCATIONS IN PARTIAL ACTION PLAN-In September 2005, Partial Action Plan 10 allocated a total of \$4,800,000 for this activity.